On the emergence of heat waves in the transient thermal grating geometry: Numerical method for BTE

-$Discretizations$——The numerical discretizations of the whole phase ($t$, $\bm{s}$, $\bm{x}$) space are shown as follows, which can also refer to previous studies~\cite{zhang_transient_2021,chuang2021graded}.
-The spatial space is discretized with $N_{cell}=400$ uniform cells.
+$Discretizations$---The spatial space is discretized with $N_{cell}=400$ uniform cells.
 For all cases, the first-order upwind scheme is used to deal with the spatial gradient of the distribution function in the ballistic regime, and the van Leer limiter is used in the hydrodynamic and diffusive regimes.
 The time step is